NicholasGraalum/CS362-Project/LIVINGDOC.md

 - **List of steps**: User goes to the meal request page.
 User enters an appropriate meal request and clicks the request button.
 Gpt api generates a list of suggested meals.
 - **Extensions**: The user leaves the page before clicking the request button: entered request is not saved.
 - **Exceptions**: The request prompt is not understood by the gpt ai: a default response is given with instructions for a correct prompt
+### Functional Requirements:
+1. System provides a way for users to create an account or log in with their credentials
+2. System allows adding meals while storing all meals added
+3. System filters meals based on user preferences
+4. System provides an accurate price of the shopping list
 ### Non functional Requirements:
 **Reliability**: Consistently able to perform the functions based around the users profile, shopping lists, and meal plans.
 **Quality**: Easy to use and provides accurate information.
 **Scalability**: Can handle multiple API requests without a performance decrease.
 Uses an sql database to store data so it can easily be scaled up.
 **Usability**: Has a responsive, clear design that gives users feedback on actions.
+**Security**: Stores user data in a secure manner
 ### External Requirements
 **Error handling**: Invalid user inputs and actions are handled gracefully.
 **Access**: Run on a server with a public URL that others can access